 Parents generally do their best to keep their babies safe from sunburns, but besides keeping children inside 24/7 (don’t do this), there’s no surefire way to completely prevent sunburns from happening.
-Even if you cover Baby head-to-toe in clothes, he still has to breathe!
+Even if you cover Baby head-to-toe in clothes, they still have to breathe!
 Sunburns can happen quicker than you might think, and at times when it might not even seem like the sun is shining, so it’s important to know how to handle them, and to remember that they’re not the end of the world.

 So Baby got a sunburn…what’s next?

 A sunburn can take up to 24 hours to reveal how serious it is, so it’s a good idea to monitor all sunburns very closely.
 Many healthcare providers and experts recommend that if a child is under 12 months, you should contact the doctor, no matter what.
 You should speak to the doctor about their suggested protocol for mild sunburns.
 If Baby gets a mild sunburn past 12 months, it’s almost definitely okay to treat it at home.